-I need to create a tub deck surround for a manufacturer's symbol I found.
+I need to create a tub deck surround for a drop in tub.
 How can I achieve this?

 To create the surround

-The surround in this example is a simple base cabinet that will be modified to fit our tub.
+The surround in this example is created using a simple base cabinet that has a custom countertop modified to fit over the tub.

 Place a base cabinet in the plan by selecting Build> Cabinet> Base Cabinet from the menu, and then click in front of the tub.

 Select the base cabinet, click the Open Object edit tool, and on the General panel make the following adjustments:

 Enter in a Height of 24".